What problems can be solved with Smart Properties?

 Example 1: language

 Search material names in different languages: Hout, Holz, Madera, Fusta, Madeira, Bois, Дрво, خشب, and Ligno.
-Now they are all listed under the Smart Property ‘Wood’.
+Now, you can combine them all in the Smart Property ‘Wood’.

 Example 2: different classification systems

-You can find element libraries in local BIM standards working in international teams.
-So, you can merge these different codes and classifications into a single one:
+Working with international teams, you can find element libraries in the local BIM standards.
+You can merge these different codes and classifications into a single Smart Property:

 • In the Netherlands, NL-SfB – 52.10